ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## Third Step: Improve Yourself

-I have seen people, who, believing that they are already fit for internship positions, use their time to improve the resumes but not their techincal experience.
-That's why I write out the list very clearly and say that four items from the last list is something you should aim for.
+I have seen people, who, believing that they are already fit for internship positions, use their time to improve the resumes refuse to improve their techincal skills.
+That's why I write out the list very clearly and say that four items from the last list is a good standard you should aim for.
 (Three might be enough if you are of underrepresented identities.)

 I can give you some recommendations on what you might want to try: